 Every once in a while, a horse with a catchy name with an abundance of charisma and speed, will grab the attention of the racing public and in so doing become the media darling of the moment.
 Smarty Jones is one such Thoroughbred.
-The chestnut son of Elusive Quality – I’ll Get Along by Smile was so popular with fans during his racing career that the main stream media would have footage from hovering helicopters equipped with cameras to report his whereabouts.
+The chestnut son of Elusive Quality – I’ll Get Along by Smile was so popular with fans during his racing career that the main stream media would broadcast footage from hovering helicopters equipped with cameras to report his whereabouts.

 Smarty Jones was bred in Pennsylvania by Roy and Pat Chapman at their one-hundred acre Someday Farm near Philadelphia.
 Bob Chapman was in ill health then, suffering from emphysema, so the couple decided to sell most of their racing and breeding stock as well as their farm property.
 They retained two horses, one of which was the chestnut colt out of I’ll Get Along, and moved the Someday operation to a modest eleven acre farm in New Hope Pennsylvania.
 Smarty Jones was named in honour of Pat Chapman’s mother whose nick name was “Smarty”.

-During a gate schooling session in July of 2003 at Philadelphia Park, Smarty was spooked while in the gate, reared up and slammed his head against an unpadded iron bar.
+During a gate schooling session in July of 2003 at Philadelphia Park, Smarty was spooked while in the gate, reared up and slammed his head against an un-padded iron bar.
 The impact knocked the colt out.
 The immediate fear was that he had killed himself during this.
 Smarty was unconscious on the ground, bleeding from his nostrils.
-He regained consciousness and was whisked away to the equine hospital where Dr. Dan Hanf treated him for shock and stopped the hemorrhaging.
+He regained consciousness and was whisked away to the equine hospital where Dr. Dan Hanf treated him for shock and stopped the haemorrhaging.
 Smarty Jones had suffered a fractured skull.
 The bones around his left eye were very severely damaged and there was an initial fear that the eye would have to be removed to save him.
 His head was swollen from the middle of his forehead to around the eye.

-Smarty Jones would recover from this ordeal after three weeks at the hospital and another five weeks on the farm, with his eye intact and with clear vision.
+Smarty Jones recovered from this ordeal after three weeks at the hospital and another five weeks on the farm, with his eye intact and with clear vision.
 He had averted a very dangerous scare, to recover completely and could now begin his training to become a racehorse.
 And what a racehorse he became!!

 Oaklawn management had initiated a bonus incentive to horsemen looking to prepare their Kentucky Derby contenders.
 If a three year old should sweep the Rebel Stakes and Arkansas Derby, and then go on to win the Kentucky Derby, a $5 million bonus would be awarded.
 Smarty Jones had completed the first two parts of the trifector and now was in line to claim the prize.